foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 penalty of those environments on build time and possible compatibility issue.

 Some limitation apply:
-- CGEN simulator is not supported on Windows hosts, thus should be disabled with `--no-sim` option.
 - Only bare metal (elf32) toolchain can be built this way.
 - It is required to have toolchain for Linux hosts in the `PATH` for Canadian cross-build to succeed - it will be used to compile standard library of tool